tozd/docker-meteor-mongodb/README.md

 Different branches/tags provide different MongoDB versions.

 The intended use of this image is that it is run alongside the `tozd/meteor` based image.
-You should volume mount the same `run.settings` configuration file into both Meteor app container and the container from this image.
+You should volume mount the same `run.config` configuration file into both Meteor app container and the container from this image.
 This image automatically creates the database and accounts with provided passwords, and creates a simple replica set with oplog.

-Example of a `/etc/service/mongod/run.settings` file:
+Example of a `/etc/service/mongod/run.config` file:

 ```bash
 MONGODB_ADMIN_PWD='<pass>'